ONLINE JOB SCAMS

 (OR OFFLINE JOB SCAMS)

 Online job scams come in many forms.
 Job seekers must always stay vigilant as the risks of a scam can be high.
-When reviewing online job listings (or job listings anywhere else), below are some red alerts to watch for.
+When reviewing online job listings (or job listings anywhere else), learn to identify the below red alerts.

 « Job offers that look and sound too good to be true (i.e. minimal effort/ 'easy job' and offering a lucrative salary of a few hundred dollars per day)

-« Job offers where you need to make advance purchases to help improve/ boost sales - with a reassurance that money will be reimbursed and a commission (typically 10%) will be paid.
+Such jobs require you to make advance purchases to help improve/ boost sales.
+You are promised with a reimbursement and a commission (typically 10%) will be paid.
 Initial reimbursement for 'advance purchases' will be made, but subsequent refunds will stop, i.e. system error or other 'excuses'

-« Job offers that ask you to click on suspicious links to screenshot as proof that 'your job is completed', in order to get paid.
+« Job offers that ask you to click on suspicious website links or downloading mobile apps to 'register', 'create an account', 'upload screenshots for work done' in order to get paid.

 « You did not apply, they contacted you